skybldev/video-lqr/README.md

 ##### Reusing Frames

 The script creates a temporary directory at startup if it doesn't exist.
 If files are found in it, it will ask whether or not it should delete the files, and if not, whether or not to process those files.
-If you choose yes on processing those files, it will skip the initial steps of splitting the video into individual frames and will immediately start processing the frames of the previous source video.
+If you choose yes to processing those files, it will skip the initial steps of splitting the video into individual frames and will immediately start processing the frames of the previous source video.

 This works granted the frames from the previous run have not been deleted.